Skip to content

 In Mastra's gpt-5-mini + Observational Memory configuration, the pipeline does additional ingest-time work.
 A gemini-2.5-flash "observer" runs over each session at ingest and extracts structured observation logs.
 A second gemini-2.5-flash "reflector" synthesizes the observations into long-term cross-session insights.
 At query time, the gpt-5-mini reader answers from the pre-distilled observation log plus reflections rather than raw chunks.
 The architecture is documented on Mastra's Observational Memory research page and described in VentureBeat's coverage.

-The 94.87% is excluded from the matched-reader tables in this post for two reasons:
+The 94.87% is excluded from the comparison tables in this post for two reasons:

 1. AgentOS at the same stack (gpt-5-mini reader + gemini-2.5-flash observer) on LongMemEval-S Phase A produced 70.4%, a 24-point gap from the published headline.
 The methodology disclosed on Mastra's research page does not contain enough detail for direct reproduction.